unionai-oss/pandera/docs/source/dataframe_models.rst

 Converting to DataFrameSchema
 -----------------------------

-You can easily convert a :class:`~pandera.core.pandas.model.DataFrameModel` class into a :class:`~pandera.core.pandas.container.DataFrameSchema`:
+You can easily convert a :class:`~pandera.api.pandas.model.DataFrameModel` class into a :class:`~pandera.api.pandas.container.DataFrameSchema`:

 .. testcode:: dataframe_schema_model